 We all have our sweeping generalizations surrounding the beauty ideals of different countries: Brazilians all have bronzed, hairless skin, French girls are all makeup-free and effortlessly cool.
 When you think of an Irish woman, what do you picture?
 Red hair and fair, freckled skin?
-Quite the contrary: You'll find more red-headed Brits than Irishmen/women (40% compared to the latter's 10%).
-In the same vein, Irish women consume the most sunless tanner per capita than any other European country (more on that later).
-After chatting with Sonia Deasy, Irish inhabitant and founder of skincare brand Pestle & Mortar, we picked up on even more fascinating facts that made us want to dive into the Emerald Isle's beauty space even deeper.
+But that's not always the case.
+In the same vein, Irish women consume some of the most sunless tanner (more on that later).
+After chatting with Sonia Deasy, Irish inhabitant, and founder of skincare brand Pestle & Mortar, we picked up on even more fascinating facts that made us want to dive into the Emerald Isle's beauty space even deeper.

 Ahead, take a look at the country's most popular industry treatments and products, native beauty secrets, and much more.